 The theft of a pet can have a devastating impact on its owners, who love and treat their dogs as members of their family.
 Emotional impacts that owners of stolen dogs have reported include depression, poor mental health, breakdown in social lives, and even marriage breakdown.
 It is only right that sentencing for criminals that target dog owners face punishment that reflects the harm of their actions, rather than a minimal community order or small fine.

 England and Wales

-- Currently, the Sentencing Council classifies theft under the Theft Act 1968 into four offence categories, ranging from category 4 (up to £500 worth of stolen goods and little or no significant additional harm to the victim or others) up to category 1 (goods stolen with a value of £100,000 or above or high value with significant additional harm to the victim or others)
+- Currently, the Sentencing Council classifies theft under the Theft Act 1968 into four different offence categories, ranging from category four (up to £500 worth of stolen goods and little or no significant additional harm to the victim or others) up to category one (goods stolen with a value of £100,000 or above or high value with significant additional harm to the victim or others)

-- The maximum sentence for theft under this legislation is seven years’ imprisonment.
-However, due to the relatively low financial value of dogs, sentences for pet theft are much lower
+- Under this guidance, the maximum sentence for theft is seven years’ imprisonment.
+However, due to the relatively low financial value of dogs, sentences for pet theft are typically much lower

-- Under this legislation, dogs are considered inanimate objects – in the same way as property such as TVs and mobile phones – and sentencing does not reflect the emotional value of a pet
+- In the eyes of the law, dogs are considered inanimate objects – in the same way as property, such as TVs and mobile phones – and sentencing therefore does not fully reflect the emotional value of a pet

-- Courts must follow relevant guidelines issued by the Sentencing Council, most recently updated in February 2016
+- Courts are required to follow relevant guidelines issued by the Sentencing Council, which was most recently updated in February 2016

 - Similarly to England and Wales, pets are currently classed as property when stolen

 - In 2019, the Scottish Government legislated for a presumption against use of short prison sentences – 12 months or less – as a means to increase the use of more effective methods of addressing offending and rehabilitation.
 Such measures used by judges include community payback orders